 - Cost-Effective: While the initial investment in a Rise Gardens system may seem high, it can save money in the long run by reducing the need to purchase expensive, shipped produce.
 Plus, growing your own food means fewer trips to the store and less food waste.

-- Sustainable and Eco-Friendly: Rise Gardens uses less water than traditional soil gardening, making it an environmentally friendly option.
+- Sustainable and Eco-Friendly: Rise Gardens uses up to 95% less water than traditional soil gardening, making it an environmentally friendly option.
 For Alaskans concerned about energy use, pairing the system with renewable energy sources like wind turbines could further reduce its environmental impact.

 A Wide Variety of Seeds for Your Indoor Garden

 - Leafy Greens: Lettuce, kale, spinach, and arugula are perfect for hydroponic systems.
-They grow quickly and are packed with nutrients.
+They grow quickly and are packed with nutrients — hydroponic lettuce can yield up to 11 harvests per year compared to just 2-3 in traditional soil growing.

 - Fruits: Dwarf fruits like cherry tomatoes, peppers, cucumbers and eggplants can also be grown in Rise Gardens systems.